 1. Diverging skis: Do your skis move apart like a fork in the road when you’re in the fall line?
 Or does the outside ski slide down as you bring them across at the end of the turn?
 You are balanced on the inside ski; without weight on the middle of the ski it will not bend, so the outside ski simply tracks forward when you point it down the hill.
 And at the end of the turn your weight isn’t holding it in the snow, so it won’t grip, it will skid.
 Try unweighting the inside ski, while you move your head over the outside foot.

 2. The Crutch/ A-framing: the outside ski is aggressively edged, yet you don’t seem to be turning much?
 Usually the inside leg is still hanging straight down beneath you to support you, giving the dreaded A-frame.
 If you move the hips inside to edge the skis, before you’ve got a platform to stand on, they will not support you.
 Your brain knows this so it leaves the inside leg there as a crutch just in case you lose the outside ski.
 As you edge the skis at the start of the turn, feel the ground pushing back into your outside ski before you tip them any further.
 Establishing a solid platform to stand on allows you to move your body inside and maintain grip.
 If you use Carv, check out your edge similarity metric to see how consistently you are edging each ski.
-You can ski with it as a live audio feed if you want to really master your A-frame.
+You can ski with it as a live audio feed if you want to get rid of your A-frame.

 4. Chatter: Sometimes, on the hardest of icy days, there just isn’t enough grip to be found, and you go for a slide and take what you can get.
 Most of the time however, it is possible to make a ski glide cleanly through a turn without chattering in and out of the snow.
 Pay attention to where it is chattering.
 Is it the tips?
 You need more pressure on the front of the ski; pull the feet back underneath you.
 Is it chattering under the foot?
 Balance, don’t brace.
 You need to find a balance between being strong enough to resist pressure, and loose enough to allow the ski to work.
 Falling down the hill and letting the skis catch you, feeling like a sack of spuds over the outside ski, will result in a far smoother turn than pushing and forcing the edge into the snow looking for grip.